NeuraLegion/shainet/README.md

 ### Loading a PyTorch model

-SHAInet can import simple sequential models exported from PyTorch as TorchScript.
+SHAInet can import simple sequential models or a tiny Transformer exported from PyTorch as TorchScript.
+First export your model from
-First export your model from Python:
+Python:

 ```python
 import torch